 Next, there's the checklist of what you will need to wear in order to race:

 - Long sleeve shirt

 - A helmet - USA BMX highly recommends a full-face helmet.
 We have some "loaner helmets" for beginners to use.
 A lot of times, a good, inexpensive helmet can be found at garage sales or in the pit area of your local BMX track.

 - Any enclosed shoe is sufficient.
 Tennis shoes are suggested.

 When you arrive at the BMX track, naturally you'll want to check out the course.
 There will be a dirt track (average length 1,000+ feet), with banked turns and jumps of all shapes and sizes.
 Actually, the first thing you need to do is find the sign-up / registration building.
 It is there that you'll need to fill out a USA BMX application and sign up to race or practice.
-First-time racers are able to purchase a temporary membership for $30, which is good for 30 days.
 You can also opt to try the One Day Temporary membership for Free.
 A "Temp" provides you with ABA's secondary insurance and enables you to go out on the track.
 Entry fees are $5.00 for practice and $10.00 to race.

 Before you get up on the starting gate, it is suggested that first you closely watch the riders go around the track.
 Pay attention to their body motion over jumps (using arms and legs as shock absorbers) and note where riders are pedaling and when they are coasting.
 Take it slow on your first few laps.
 Remember, you are brand new to this and those fast, expert racers started off just like you.
 Take time to learn the track - know which obstacles are coming up and how to take it smoothly.
 Often, the difference in the beginner class is who is smoothest around the course rather than quickest.